-This is the instructions for installing and troubleshooting the Yamaha Tracer 9GT / MT-09 2021+ Seat Slope Mod.
+This is the instructions for installing and troubleshooting the Yamaha Tracer 9GT / GT+ Seat Slope Mod.
 Credits to the JK3D.us customers who assisted with the prototyping and documentation of this product!
 I could not have put this together without that assistance!

 The Tracer 9GT Seat Slope Mod is designed differently than the previous generation due to the way the bracket mounts to the ’21+ generation.
 You need to remove the fuel tank bracket to do any height changes so I designed the shim to be simple and straight forward.